 Starting an importing and/or exporting business is an exciting new adventure.
 The number one thing to remember is to research everything.
 There are so many different factors, it is important you as a business owner are knowledgeable on all aspects of the trade and keep up to date on all industry news.
 Once you lay the groundwork, keeping up to date on the news will be much easier and less overwhelming than when first starting.

 Shannon Suetos is a writer based in San Diego, California.
-She writes extensively for an online resource that provides expert advice on purchasing and outsourcing decisions for small business owners and entrepreneurs such as phone systems & VoIP service at Resource Nation.
+She writes extensively for an online resource that provides expert advice on purchasing and outsourcing decisions for small business owners and entrepreneurs.